 In the event that attackers accessed your 24-word seed, only the main wallet (with the smaller amount of funds) would be displayed if you set it up as described above.

 It’s important to understand this function properly before you enable it.
-Although I recommend using this function, it isn’t mandatory – you can always come back to this and set it up later when you find it necessary (or you understand it better).
+You can always come back to this and set it up later when you find it necessary (or you understand it better).

 You can access more features by showing developer items in the Ledger App Manager.
 These advanced features include: